 “If you look at how complex systems change, they need these positive feedback loops or reinforcing effects and that is what COP26 has done”

 These companies, many of them are publicly listed, have shareholders that find it perfectly possible to make a lot of money invested in the fossil fuel industry.
-Those who are set in their ways and have expectations only for certain levels of financial performance and returns, will probably be reluctant to shift.
+Those who are set in their ways and have expectations only for certain levels of financial performance and returns, will probably be reluctant to shift into new business models.

 Some developing countries who are fossil fuel dependent are not wanting to move that fast and want to continue to exploit.
 They represent of course big lobby power that governments and financial institutions need to face.
 Governance of the countries or sectors can be a barrier if they do not have a strong law and framework.